cms-legacydata-analyses/EventProductionExampleTool/MCDrellYanProductionWithPU/README.md

 ```

 Note here that the ROOT file *gensimDY.root*, which was obtained in the last step (step 0), serves as input for step1.

+The MinBias file with pile-up events used is a particular example made available for these instructions.
+Be aware that these files may or may not be available as part of an official release, and that one may need to simulate those as well.

 We now process the event up to the high level trigger (HLT) simulation.
 This command produces a file, *hltDY.py*, which needs to be modified
 like we did above.
 I.e.,